cig0/old_blog/h4we-are-in-business-finallyh4.md

 It certainly took me more time than I'd wished to set up this blog but finally here we are.
 I will permit myself a little bit of indulgence to pat my back, sip some grog and exclaim *good job!*

-I have to warmly thank [@ezq](https://cardinali.org "Ezequiel Cardinali") who was the one who introduced me to this little cool dude that is [bashblog](https://github.com/cfenollosa/bashblog) last year when I attended the **FUDCon 2015** (*Fedora Users and Developers Conference*) that was held in Córdoba, Argentina, in the month of September.
+I have to warmly thank [@ezq](https://cardinali.org "Ezequiel Cardinali") who was the one who introduced me to this little cool dude that is [bashblog](https://github.com/cfenollosa/bashblog) last year when I attended the **FUDCon 2015** (*Fedora Users and Developers Conference*) that was held in September in Córdoba, Argentina.
 It was an extraordinary event from which I will be posting in the upcoming days.

 * This blog's focus is on IT, yet don't be surprised to find entries about pretty much everything else that catches my attention
 * It is a static blog, meaning it doesn't rely on any database or dynamic stuff like - *ughh* - JS and friends